Public Management (Certificate)

 - Targeted: Get the education you need now to propel your career forward

-- Convenient: Evening class schedule, with most courses taught at Illinois Tech’s Downtown Campus located a block west of Union Station in Chicago
+- Convenient: Evening course schedule, with most courses taught at Illinois Tech’s Conviser Law Center, located in downtown Chicago one block west of Union Station and close to Ogilvie Transportation Center

 - Flexible: Take one or more courses at a time

-Certificate students who later apply and are admitted to a master’s degree program at Stuart may apply all approved certificate coursework with a grade of “B” or higher to a master’s degree.
+Certificate program students who later apply and are admitted to a master’s degree program at Stuart School of Business may apply all approved certificate coursework with a grade of “B” or higher to a master’s degree.
 A certificate is typically equivalent to one-fourth to one-third of the credit hours required for a degree.
 Students have the option of transferring to the master’s program in any semester.